DUNE/lbne-build/doc/wp.md

-The main element of the `LArSoft/art` build system that is problematic is the tight entanglement it has with the high-level `UPS` end-user environment/package management system (`UPS`).
-Rather than having a configuration system give configuration information to a build system, as the case in all industry standard systems such as `rpm`/`deb`/ports/Homebrew, the `LArSoft/art` build system *takes* configuration from `UPS`.
+The main element of the `LArSoft/art` build system that is problematic is the tight entanglement it has with the high-level `UPS` end-user environment/package management system.
+Rather than having a configuration system give configuration information to a build system, as the case in all industry standard systems such as `rpm`/`deb`/`ports`/`homebrew`, the `LArSoft/art` build system *takes* configuration from `UPS`.
 This inversion of the usual configuration-build hierarchy makes it impossible to build/run the O(2000/10) C++11 sources/applications of `LArSoft/art` without replicating the entire `UPS`-based software stack, down to the compiler level.
-Though possible, this replication is difficult due the installation process being driven by a highly complex system of undocumented scripts, both generated and hand coded in various languages (shell, Perl and Python).
+Though possible, this replication is difficult due to the installation process being driven by a highly complex system of undocumented scripts, both generated and hand coded in various languages (shell, Perl and Python).
 It has been found that these factors essentially prevent porting `LArSoft/art`